BiotiQuest® Gut Health & Probiotics Blog with Martha Carlin

 The last few decades have opened the door to understanding how truly we are what we eat.
 Whether you’re on keto, a carb lover, or a green smoothie pro, every meal you eat alters and shapes your gut microbiome.

-Studies reveal that a diverse gut microbiome is a healthy gut microbiome.
+Studies reveal1 that a diverse gut microbiome is a healthy gut microbiome.
 The more types of microbes you have in your gut, the better your body is equipped to deal with unexpected health events.

 Keto, by design, limits the number of carbohydrates you have in a day, reducing the presence of carbohydrate-consuming bacteria in your gut.
 Some carb-loving bacteria, like Bifidobacteria, are key to a healthy immune system.